HomeResourcesWhat Does Baby Percentile Mean: WHO Chart Explained (2026)

 What Baby Percentile Numbers Actually Tell You About Growth

-Baby percentile describes where your baby sits on a population distribution at a single point in time.
-It does not describe whether your baby is healthy, adequately nourished, or on an optimal growth path.
-Two babies at the same percentile can be in completely different situations.
-Two babies at very different percentiles can both be growing perfectly normally.
+Baby percentile describes where a measurement sits on a modeled reference distribution at one point in time.
+It does not, by itself, describe whether a baby is healthy, adequately nourished, or on an optimal growth path.
+Two babies at the same percentile can be in different clinical situations.

 Two questions matter more than the percentile number itself: